CarsonDavis/CarsonDavis.github.io/_posts/2024-11-01-cover_design.md

 When sizing an object, hold shift or control to lock the aspect ratio or scale from the middle Hold shift key while rotating to lock to 15 degree increments

-Using the Pen Tool
-You can hold shift to lock the line
-You can drag while placing a point to make it curved

-Pencil Tool
-the pencil tool automatically makes curves that match a softened version of what you drew

 Brush Tool
 take a shape and apply a brush to it